rwilson504/Blogger/powerapps-mobile-us-gov-dod/powerapps-mobile-us-gov-dod.md

-For those of you working in the U.S. Government or DoD/Military space using the Power Apps mobile application on your phone, an additional step must be taken before you attempt to sign-in.
+For those working in the U.S. Government or DoD/Military space needing the Power Apps mobile application on your phone, an additional step must be taken before you attempt to sign-in.
 Microsoft has separate regions (collection of data centers) where U.S. Government information is stored.
 Current the three region below are dedicated to the U.S. Government and Military, for additional information [click here](https://docs.microsoft.com/en-us/power-platform/admin/microsoft-dynamics-365-government).
  - US Government GCC
  - US Government CGG High
  - US Government DoD